ms-gx/CircAidMe/README.md

 # Output of a CircAidMe run

 CircAidMe outputs four files:
-* *basename*.fasta: Contains the consensus sequces generated from CircAID-p-seq data (one consensus sequence per Oxford Nanopore (sub-)read -- not every (sub-)read results in a consensus sequence!).
+* *basename*.fasta: Contains the consensus sequences generated from CircAID-p-seq data (one consensus sequence per Oxford Nanopore (sub-)read -- not every (sub-)read results in a consensus sequence!).
 * *basename*.csv: Contains statistics for every Oxford Nanopore (sub-)read analyzed.
 No matter if it results in a consensus sequence or not.
-* *basename*.log: A logfile containing the parametrization of the CircAidMe run and some basic statistics.
+* *basename*.log: A logfile containing the parameterization of the CircAidMe run and some basic statistics.
 * *basename*\_removed\_reads.fasta: Contains all Oxford Nanopore (sub-)reads which do not result in a consensus sequence.
-The reason for beeing excluded is given in the Fasta headers.
-This is usefull for debugging.
+The reason for getting excluded is given in the Fasta headers.
+This is useful for debugging.

 # Full usage